 By applying for or accepting a permit issued pursuant to this ordinance, all applicants for adult use cannabis operations, agree to indemnify, defend and hold harmless the Town, its officers, elected officials, employees, volunteers and agents, insurers and self- insurance pool against all liability, claims and demands on account of any injury, loss or damage, including without limitation, claims arising from bodily injury, personal injury, sickness, disease, death, property loss or damage, or any other loss of any kind whatsoever arising out of or in any manner connected with the operation of an adult use cannabis operation that is the subject of this approval.
 Furthermore, by accepting a permit issued pursuant to this ordinance, all adult use cannabis operators, agree to indemnify, defend and hold harmless the Town, its officers, elected officials, employees, volunteers and agents, insurers and self- insurance pool against all liabilities of any kind that result from any arrest or prosecution of business owners, operators, employees, clients or customers for a violation of federal, state or local laws and regulations.
 This obligation to indemnify, defend and hold harmless shall include the obligation to reimburse the party so indemnified, defended and held harmless for any and all attorney’s fees reasonably incurred by that party in defense of such liabilities, claims and demands.

-Shall the Town vote to enact revisions to the Town of Fryeburg Land Use Ordinance Section 5.B.
-Uses and Section 17.Y Adult Use Cannabis Operation and to the Town of Fryeburg Adult Use Cannabis Cultivation, Products, Manufacturing, Retail Stores & Testing Ordinance?

-An attested copy of the full text of these ordinance sections, with revisions highlighted, is on file at the Town Office

-Explanation: The purpose of these revisions is to adopt the state's Adult Use Cannabis rules for retail stores which raises the age to purchase from 18 to 21 years old and requires lab testing of all products sold in the stores.
-It also limits the total number of cannabis stores in Fryeburg to 5.
+SECTION 25 DEFINITIONS AND WORD USAGE

+B. Definitions